jamescherti/elispcomp/README.md

 Recursively byte and native compile .el files.

 positional arguments:
-  N                     The directories to be scanned recursively by Emacs to
+  N                     The directories to be scanned recursively by Emacs to locate the '.el'
-                        locate the '.el' files for compilation.
+                        files for compilation.

 options:
   -h, --help            show this help message and exit -c ELN_CACHE, --eln-cache ELN_CACHE
                         The eln-cache directory where Emacs stores the compiled native compiled code.
 Defaults to the default Emacs eln-cache directory.
   -e EMACS_BIN, --emacs-bin EMACS_BIN
                         Path to the Emacs binary.
 Defaults: emacs -j JOBS, --jobs JOBS  Specify the number of parallel jobs for compilation.
-                        Default: Half the number of available CPUs -b, --disable-byte-comp
+Default: Half the number of available CPUs
+  -b, --disable-byte-compile, --disable-byte-comp
-                        Disable byte-compile.
-Default: enabled -n, --disable-native-comp
+                        Disable byte compile.
+Default: enabled -n, --disable-native-compile, --disable-native-comp
                         Disable native compilation.
 Default: enabled -i LOAD_PATH, --load-path LOAD_PATH
                         Recursively adds the subdirectories of the specified directory to the Emacs `load-path`.
 This option can be used multiple times to include several directories.
-  --ensure-native-comp-available
+  -a, --ensure-native-compile-available, --ensure-native-comp-available
-                        Fail when native compilation is not available.
+                        Fail when native compilation is not available.Default: disabled
-                        Default: disabled
 ```

 ## Frequently asked questions